Michoto4/Beerdex/README.md

 #### Is it done already?

-Obviously not, right now i completed the login/register system.
+Obviously not, currently I'm working on the ui.
 You can see the progress at [beerdex.pl](https://beerdex.pl/)

 #### When it will be finished?

-I have no idea, im working on it when i have free time and willingness, but i hope i'll finish it as soon as possible
+I have no idea, im working on it when i have free time and willingness, but i hope i'll finish it as soon as possible.

 #### Where is the backend code?